 A file is kept inside a directory.
 A directory can have a file or another directory inside it.
 It is like an inverted tree.

 The top-level directory is "/" called root. "/" directory does not have a parent. /A/B means B is inside A which is inside the top-level directory "root" denoted by

 To see the list of files use the command:

 There are two ways to represent a file/directory path:

-You can change directory using "cd" command.
+cd command.
 Every user is given a separate home directory.

 Inside the console, you are always in a directory.
 On login, by default, you land in your home directory.

 To change the directory to your home directory use only